Izzimach/om-react-pixi/README.md

 ![Interactive example](docs/clickablesprites.png)

-Bindings for om to let you create and control pixi sprites from clojurescript.
+Bindings for om to let you create and control [pixi](https://github.com/GoodBoyDigital/pixi.js/) sprites from clojurescript.

-A simple example displaying text on a 400px by 300px (possibly WebGL) canvas:
+A simple example displaying text on a 400px by 300px canvas:

 ```
 (defn simplestage [cursor]